Aaditya-Singh/Low-Shot-Robustness/README.md

 - Our code currently provides support for [LP-FT](https://arxiv.org/abs/2202.10054) and [WiSE-FT](https://github.com/mlfoundations/wise-ft).
 - For CLIP, the `clip` model should be [loaded](https://github.com/openai/CLIP#cliploadname-device-jitfalse) and the weights of `clip.visual` should be saved offline.
-- CLIP's zero-shot head weights can be saved with the command `bash commands/save_wiseft_weights.sh`
+- CLIP's zero-shot weights can be saved with the command `bash commands/save_wiseft_weights.sh`
+- Set `finetuning` to `true` and `eval_type` to `zeroshot` for full fine-tuning with these weights.
-- The same command with `Type = wiseft` can be used to save WiSE-FT weights when the full fine-tuned model is saved.
+- The same command with `Type=wiseft` can be used to save WiSE-FT weights after full fine-tuning.
-- Please refer to [Model Soups](https://github.com/mlfoundations/model-soups) and [RobustViT](https://github.com/hila-chefer/RobustViT) codebases for additional interventions.
+- Please refer to [Model Soups](https://github.com/mlfoundations/model-soups) and [RobustViT](https://github.com/hila-chefer/RobustViT) codebases for other interventions included in the paper.

 ## References

-We thank the authors of the following repositories for open-sourcing their code.
+We follow these repositories and thank the authors for open-sourcing their code.

 - [1]: [Masked Siamese Networks](https://github.com/facebookresearch/msn)
 - [2]: [Masked Autoencoders](https://github.com/facebookresearch/mae)